jrobalino/udacity-vr/docs/index.md

 - **Current Examples**—Demonstrates current examples of VR in education, such as Google Expeditions for younger audiences and Labster for university students.
 - **Challenges**—Lists the challenges that VR solutions face before going mainstream within education.

 When users hover over a book, particle effects start emitting from the center, indicating you can use the Cardboard button to enter the lesson.
-Each lessons transports the user to a distraction-free zone with audio and visual material.
+Each lesson transports the user to a distraction-free zone with audio and visual material.

 <img src="https://jrobalino.github.io/udacity-vr/img/education-budget.png" width="900px">